Azure/bicep-registry-modules/avm/res/app/managed-environment/README.md

 ### Parameter: `workloadProfiles`

 Workload profiles configured for the Managed Environment.
-Required to make the resource WAF compliant.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

 - Required: No
 - Type: array